0maaz-01/StopWatch/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License -- https://github.com/0maaz-01/StopWatch/edit/main/LICENSE.
 Feel free to use, modify, and distribute it.

 ---